Mon - Fri: 9:00AM - 5:00PM EST

 The 212 decisions ranged across 40 states, with the largest number of total decisions in New York (n=66).
 On a per-capita basis, New York again led the nation, with 23 decisions per 1 million students.
 Among the 24 decisions (11%) in which student plaintiffs won conclusively or otherwise were awarded damages, Louisiana recorded the most (n=9), while New York (n=3) was the only other jurisdiction with more than one decision in the student’s favor.
 Louisiana, therefore, had the highest rate of decisions against schools, with students winning damages in 9 of the 14 cases during the study period (64%).

 Secondary schools accounted for a notably higher frequency of published negligence decisions, a greater than 2-to-1 ratio.
-The authors attributed this to several factors that typically distinguish high schools from elementary schools: the greater availability of risky specialized activities; a larger proportion of students who are prone to violence; and generally larger student bodies.
+The authors attributed this to several factors that typically distinguish high schools from elementary schools: the greater availability of risky specialized activities; a more significant proportion of students who are prone to violence; and generally larger student bodies.
 Primary schools accounted for a significantly higher proportion of conclusive decisions in the plaintiff-students’ favor (16% vs. 7% for secondary school students).
-In large part, the authors note, this is likely because younger students are considered more vulnerable, which places a higher duty of care on the school and contributes to a lower incidence of contributory negligence.
+In large part, the authors note, this is likely because younger students are considered more vulnerable, which places a higher duty of care on the school and contributes to a lower incidence of contributory negligence claims.

-The key findings of this analysis, that the frequency of published decisions remained stable and that schools won the large majority of cases, are contrary to the general perception that school negligence is a major and increasing source of liability for schools.
+The key findings of this analysis, that the frequency of published decisions remained stable and that schools won the large majority of negligence cases, are contrary to the general perception that negligent supervision is a major and increasing source of liability for schools.
 In fact, it is neither.
 This is a perception that is fueled by a number of factors, such as campaigns by political lobbying organizations and the liability insurance industry.
 It is also fed by the news media, which report on a handful of high-profile cases showcasing emotionally charged people.
 In truth, most cases that are similar to those reported by the media never make it as far as a courtroom.
-It should be noted, however, that in the small sample cases in which students won conclusively or received partial damages, the average known award was significant — $430,000.[3]
+It should be noted, however, that in the small sample of negligent supervision cases in which students won conclusively or received partial damages, the average known award was significant — $430,000.[3]

 Elements of Tort Law and School Liability

+Tort law provides a framework for determining school and agency liability in negligence cases.
 Tort claims in the context of schools and agencies are based on the premise that an employee is liable for the consequences of his or her conduct if it results in injury to a child.
-The majority of child injury lawsuits involve claims of negligence.
+The majority of child injury lawsuits involve claims of negligent supervision.
 Tort claims are governed by state and provincial laws, but as with any negligence claim, each of the following elements must be assessed by both plaintiff and defendant attorneys: duty to protect, failure to exercise a reasonable standard of care, proximate cause, and actual injury.

 • Did the school or agency have a duty to protect the child in the particular situation?